Intro to 3D viewers

-Desktop and web-based viewers
+Desktop and web-based 3D viewers

 Usually, we use 3D viewers in the shape of desktop apps varying in complexity and the level of knowledge required.
-Users can create, manipulate, and visualize 3D geometry for dozens of use cases and industries ranging from architectural designs, as-built models, fabrication parts, automotive, medical, gaming, and film/animation industries to many others.
-We consider many companies are working in this space, especially with the rise of AR/VR applications and early developments on topics like the Metaverse and NFTs.
+Users have the ability to generate, modify, and display 3D geometry for a wide variety of applications and sectors.
+These include building designs, constructed models, manufacturing components, automotive, healthcare, gaming, and film/animation industries, among others.

 In our particular case, we like to help encourage easier usage and interaction for users to view, edit and share their 3D models.
 Here, web-based viewers come in, where they can do everything aforementioned (and maybe more!) from a desktop or mobile browser without installing anything.